Rating: M (strong language, violence, and sexual situations)

-Lily gave a frustrated grunt and patted his head, trying to press down his messy hair, which pointed to South, North, East, and West, and all the directions in between.
-Then she straightened his tie, and made his shirt tuck itself in with a flick of her wand.
+Lily gave a grunt and patted down his messy hair, which pointed at South, North, East, and West.
+Then she straightened his tie and made his shirt tuck itself in with a flick of her wand.

 "How do I look?
-Smashing, dreamy, gorgeous?" asked James, striking a heroic pose and giving a dashing smile.
+Smashing, dreamy, gorgeous?" asked James, striking a heroic pose.

 She rang the doorbell and groaned, already predicting a moderate catastrophe.
-The mere idea of having James enjoy his supper with Petunia sounded about as smart as taking a bath with a toaster, but it had to be done sooner or later.
-She had already postponed the formal introduction of her sort-of-fiancé too many times, since the thought of the loud-mouthed, flamboyantly wizard James trying to leave "an unforgivable first impression" to his could-be father-in-law and the distinctly Muggle Petunia made her shudder.
+The idea of letting James have dinner with Petunia sounded about as smart as taking a bath with a toaster, but it had to happen sooner or later.
+She had already postponed the formal introduction of her sort-of-fiancé too many times, since the thought of the loud-mouthed, flamboyantly wizard James trying to give an "unforgettable first impression" to his could-be father-in-law and to the distinctly Muggle Petunia made her shudder.

-It was not that she was ashamed of James.
+It was not like she was ashamed of James.
 He was certainly not the worst thing she could have imagined reeling in front of her family for show-and-tell, but she knew from personal experience that James could come off a little bit off-putting before one got to know the sweet and sincere person hiding behind his rather arrogant and boastful facade.
-Lily feared – no, she knew that Petunia, who already resented everything magical by definition, and her father, who had been very distant and frail since Lily's mother had passed away a year and a half earlier, would not appreciate James as much as Lily had eventually learned to appreciate him.
-After all, it had taken Lily herself over five years to get used to him, too.
+Lily feared – no, she knew – that Petunia, who already resented everything magical by default, and her father, who had been very distant and frail since Lily's mother had passed away a year and a half earlier, would not appreciate James as much as Lily did.
+After all, it had taken over five years for him to grow on Lily.

-Looking back at the brief history of their relationship, she still found herself wondering how on earth she had ended up moving in with James Potter, of all the people in the world.
-Three years ago she had barely tolerated his general existence, let alone even considered ever giving in to his restless attempts to capture her heart.
-However, something had changed when she had been forced to sit next to him during Potions at the end of their fifth year, becoming regularly exposed to his presence.
-She did not know how or when it had happened, but suddenly she had began discovering likable qualities about him she had not noticed before, much to her own surprise.
+Looking back at the brief history of their relationship, she still found herself wondering how on earth she had ended up moving in with James Potter, out of all the people in the world.
+Three years ago, she had barely tolerated his general existence, let alone even considered giving in to his restless attempts to win her over.
+However, something had changed when she had been forced to sit next to him during Potions at the end of their fifth year and started being regularly exposed to his presence.
+She did not know how or when it had happened, but suddenly she had seen an alluring side to him she hadn't known before.

 All of a sudden, the witty insults, which had once been their only form of communication, had been replaced by actual conversations and mild flirting.
-The flirting had lead to a half-serious date, which then had lead to a series of serious ones.
-Soon kissing entered the picture, first innocent and private, next public and passionate, and then there was hand-holding, and love letters, and resting one's head in the other one's lap on sunny days, long walks around the lake, personal gifts, inside jokes, mutual holiday plans, mutual friends, groping, awkward sex, and finally, on a cold winter night during their seventh year, James had confessed that he loved her, leaving Lily gaping her mouth at him in wonder, unsure what to say in response.
+The flirting had lead to a half-serious date, which then had lead to a series of actual dates.
+Soon kissing had entered the picture, first innocent and private, next public and passionate, and then there had been hand-holding, love letters, cuddling, long walks around the lake, symbolic gifts, inside jokes, mutual holiday plans, mutual friends, groping, awkward sex, and finally, on a cold winter night during their seventh year, James had confessed that he loved her, leaving Lily gaping at him in wonder, unsure what to say in response.

-It had all happened so fast that Lily had not quite realized how serious it had become until a little while after James had casually asked her to come and live with him and Sirius in the slightly decaying yet comfortable townhouse James had inherited from his late parents.
-Now they were all living together under the same roof like a family of three, and Lily and James's everyday lives had become entwined, as though they were already a married couple.
+It had all happened so fast that Lily did not quite realize how serious it had all become until a little after James had casually asked her to come and live with him and Sirius in the slightly decaying yet comfortable townhouse James had inherited from his late parents.
+Now they were all living together under the same roof like a family of three.

-She still did not know what she was doing with James, and where it was all ultimately leading to.
-Sometimes she imagined what it would be like to marry him, to never part of him, to have his children and raise them with him.
-She did not know why, but somehow the thought made her feel uneasy and anxious, as though there was something wrong with the picture that she could not put her finger to.
-She liked him, she liked him a lot, but she was still not sure if she loved him as much as he loved her.
+She still didn't know what exactly she was doing with James, and where it was all ultimately leading to.
+Sometimes she imagined what it would be like to marry him, to have his children and raise them with him.
+She did not know why, but somehow the thought made her feel uneasy and anxious, as though there was something fundamentally wrong with the picture that she could not put her finger to.
+She liked him, she liked him a lot, but she was still not sure if she loved him.

-"I was serious about the nosebleed, you know," she whispered, seconds before the door opened, "It's your pick.
+"I was serious about the nosebleed, you know," she whispered, seconds before the door opened, "It's up to you.
 Behave, or suffer."